Contacts or Glasses?

 How to Choose Between Contacts vs. Glasses

 Are contacts better than glasses for you?
 Or glasses better than contacts?
-The answer is nuanced.
+The answer depends entirely on which would work better for your needs.
 For instance, with more intensive activities like sports, dancing and yoga, where glasses would be an obstacle (or even at risk of being damaged) contacts might be a better option.
-For something like driving, reading, or watching your favorite streaming show, glasses, and the ease of taking them on and off, might be superior.
-A newer consideration when looking at contact lenses vs. glasses question is when wearing a face mask.
-Glasses can fog up in this case so contact lenses may be a better option if you're wearing one for longer periods of time.
+For something like driving, reading, or watching your favorite streaming show, prescription glasses or reading glasses, might be superior, due to the ease of taking them on and off.
+If you need to wear a face mask in your daily life, consider that glasses can fog up, so contact lenses may be a better option.
 At the same time for a lot of people, glasses function as a way to define themselves and their personal style, something contacts don’t offer.

 At Pearle Vision, our eye care experts are here to help you decide which option fits best for you.
 Make an appointment at your neighborhood Pearle Vision EyeCare Center to consult with an eye doctor about your options for vision correction.
 Below are answers to a few common questions people ask when comparing contacts vs. glasses.